Amyleep97/AmyPearce_T1A2/Readme.md

 ## About Page

+- This about page tells you about who I am as a person and gives a little friendly introduction.
+I kept this short and sweet as we want to focus more on everything else rather than just my personality and hobbies.

 ![About me page 1](https://github.com/Amyleep97/AmyPearce_T1A2/assets/168613540/bc424d49-b8c6-4d04-acdc-5e351b20b6b2)

 ![About me page 2](https://github.com/Amyleep97/AmyPearce_T1A2/assets/168613540/5f8616ca-1561-4437-b90b-f3a2ab252c04)

 ## Contact Page

+- This page is a simple but good looking layout so who ever needs to contact me can do so by filling in the form.
+The hyperlink below that says "Resume" this will direct you to a PDF of my resume so that others can see my work experience.

 ![Contact page1](https://github.com/Amyleep97/AmyPearce_T1A2/assets/168613540/bb51451b-c334-4dae-8f09-72f97db602bf)

 ![contact page 2](https://github.com/Amyleep97/AmyPearce_T1A2/assets/168613540/f2cd343f-8534-4a1e-ad04-6c55075786ee)

 ## Blog Page

+-This Blog has subheadings which are hyperlinks that take you to each blog page.
+I put in images from unsplashed to make this look like a legit blog about coding.
+Under each heading it has a small description of what each blog page is about.

 ![Blog page](https://github.com/Amyleep97/AmyPearce_T1A2/assets/168613540/d2eff042-4bc5-4d64-b3d7-34723f06c2fe)